IHA Hospital Economic Impact Report

 Multiplying the Benefit

 But the economic impact of hospitals extends beyond the people they hire and the salaries that are paid.
 The business and household needs of hospitals and their employees creates a "multiplier" effect that supports thousands of additional jobs.
-This means that, in total, 133,000 jobs are tied to Iowa hospitals, creating an overall impact that is worth nearly $6.2 billion to Iowa's economy.
+This means that, in total, nearly 120,000 jobs are tied to Iowa hospitals, creating an overall impact that is worth nearly $6 billion to Iowa's economy.

 Supporting Their Communities

-With payrolls exceeding 71,000 employees and $4 billion, Iowa hospitals have a tremendous impact on their local businesses and communities.
-Retail sales generated by hospitals and their employees exceed $1.7 billion , according to IHA's study.
-In turn, that retail activity generates sales tax, a major revenue source for government, worth nearly $105million.
+With payrolls exceeding 71,000 employees and $4.1 billion, Iowa hospitals have a tremendous impact on their local businesses and communities.
+Retail sales generated by hospitals and their employees exceed $1.6 billion , according to IHA's study.
+In turn, that retail activity generates sales tax, a major revenue source for government, worth nearly $99million.